Times and Dates

 humanize()

 Much like Time’s humanize() method, this returns a string that displays the difference between the times in a human readable format that is geared towards being easily understood.
-It can create strings like ‘3 hours ago’, ‘in 1 month’, etc. The biggest differences are in how very recent dates are handled:
+It can create strings like ‘3 hours ago’, ‘in 1 month’, etc. The biggest difference is in how very recent dates are handled:

 <?php